Facebooktwitterredditpinterestlinkedintumblr

 • It would help if you started by unplugging the modem or router device.
 Leave it for around five minutes.
 That allows it for a proper restart.

-• You should then plug it back in and wait for it to start up.
+• You should then plug it back in and wait for it to start.
 Once the LED lights start showing, that will mean that the device has been powered back and is ready for operation.

 • Next, you need to check if the error has been fixed on your PC.
-Ensure that you’ve checked the Ethernet cable you are using and verified that it is alright.
-You can test the connection with another cable and confirm if the issue is about the cable or not.
+Ensure you’ve checked the Ethernet cable you are using and verified that it is alright.
+You can test the connection with another cable and confirm whether the issue is about the cable.

 Solution 2: Disable the Fast Startup Feature